A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Privacy in Speech-centric Machine Learning

 \chapter{Privacy in Speech-centric Machine Learning}

-Despite the promises modern speech applications can deliver, they create critical concerns and risks, such as leaking sensitive information that people might want to keep private.
+Despite the promises modern speech applications can deliver, they also raise significant concerns and risks, such as exposing sensitive information that people might wish to keep confidential.
 The sensitive information can be individual attributes (e.g., age, gender), states (e.g., health, emotions), or biometric fingerprints.
-In this section, we present a comprehensive review of the privacy and security challenges related to trustworthy speech processing.
+This section presents a comprehensive review of the privacy and security challenges related to trustworthy speech processing.